rasmartins/typemux/examples/graphql-import/README.md

 scalar Time
 ```

-Custom scalars like `Time`, `DateTime`, and `Timestamp` are automatically mapped to TypeMux's `timestamp` type.
+Custom scalars like `Time`, `DateTime`, and `Timestamp` are automatically mapped to TypeMUX's `timestamp` type.
 Other scalars are preserved as type names.

 ### 6. Multi-line Descriptions
 ```graphql